 Patients with foraminal stenosis often go through a surgical procedure called foraminotomy.
-The foramen is a hole in the middle of the spine where the spinal nerves pass through to exit the spine.
+The foramen is a hole in the middle of the spine, where the spinal nerves pass through to exit the spine.
 When a patient has foraminal stenosis, this foramen becomes narrower until the nerves that pass through it are pinched.
 This condition often occurs when a patient has a degenerative spine disease.
-Patients with this condition present with neurological symptoms like a tingling sensation, numbness, muscle weakness, and pain.
+Patients with this condition present with neurological symptoms like tingling sensations, numbness, muscle weakness, and pain.

-With this surgical procedure, the nerve is decompressed in order to relieve patients from the symptoms of foraminal stenosis.
-This is done by removing soft tissue and bone that is causing the narrowing of the foramen and the compression on the nerves.
-This surgery can be done on both the cervical and lumbar regions of the spine where foraminal stenosis is present.
-The procedure can be done as a part of a more comprehensive spinal surgery to resolve spinal stenosis or herniated discs, but this surgery can also be done on its own if necessary.
+In this surgical procedure, the nerve is decompressed in order to relieve patients from the symptoms of foraminal stenosis.
+This is done by removing soft tissue and bone that is causing the narrowing of the foramen, and the compression on the nerves.
+This surgery can be done on both the cervical and lumbar regions of the spine, where foraminal stenosis is present.
+The procedure can be done as a part of a more comprehensive spinal surgery to resolve spinal stenosis or herniated discs, and can also be done on its own if necessary.

 Candidates for Foraminotomy

 Foraminotomy is recommended for people suffering from spinal stenosis and other conditions that may need some form of spinal decompression to treat, such as osteoarthritis, rheumatoid arthritis, sciatica, bone spurs, and herniated discs.
 Patients who don’t respond to conventional, non-surgical treatment methods such as physical therapy, medication, and cortisone injections are also good candidates for this procedure.